-'The entire thing is frankly a hot mess’: Wisconsin Gov.-elect Tony Evers slams GOP plans to curb his power
+Wisconsin lawmakers vote to strip power from the incoming Democratic governor, attorney general

 He added, “The time to stop it is now.
 That’s the bottom line.”

 Evers said he was especially incensed by a measure that would bar him from making the state Capitol a gun-free zone without the approval of lawmakers.
-Efforts to tie his hands when it came to former president Barack Obama’s signature health law were equally odious, he said, because of how central support for Obamacare, as the health-care law is called, were to Democratic campaigns in Wisconsin.
+Efforts to tie his hands when it came to President Barack Obama’s signature health-care law were equally odious, he said, because of how central support for Obamacare, as the law is known, was to Democratic campaigns in Wisconsin.

 “Both the attorney general and I ran on those issues.
 I said it 15 times every single day,” Evers said.
 Not following through on his promises, he reasoned, would be “hypocritical.”